Taxco Mexico: Things to Do, Where to Stay + What to Eat

 A narrow stepped passageway in Taxco, Mexico is bordered by white houses with black metalwork.
 In the far window, a white dog looks out to the street.

 Initially, the streets look a bit daunting.
 And I get it.
-You don’t know how steep the incline is, only to lament the descent on the other side.
-But getting lost in the streets is the beautiful thing about Taxco Mexico.
+You don’t know how steep the incline is, only to descend on the other side.
+But getting lost in the streets is the beautiful thing about Taxco.

 2. Take in Picturesque Taxco From Guadalupe Parish

-This hillside church offers some of the most beautiful views of the pueblo magico of Taxco.
+This hillside church offers some of the most beautiful views of Taxco pueblo mágico.
 Because it’s closer to the town, you’ll get better views of Santa Prisca Church, Plaza Borda, and the town of Taxco from this viewpoint.

 Tip – To capture the golden sun illuminating the pink sandstone of Santa Prisca, arrive about an hour and a half before sunset.